sohankancherla/CC_Number_Validater/README.md

 # CC_Number_Validater
-A python program that checks the validity of a Credit Card and the brand using Luhn's Algorihtim
+A python program that checks the validity of a Credit Card and differentiates between Visa, Mastercard, and American Express using Luhn's Algorihtim